moorepants/eme185/content/pages/syllabus.rst

 Instructors' Role & Responsibility
 ----------------------------------

-Your instructors mentor have two primary responsibilities.
+Your instructors have two primary responsibilities.
 First, they will serve as an engineering consultant to the design project teams.
 In this capacity, they expect to be kept informed of your project progress, have discussions about design concepts and problems, point out appropriate reference materials, suggest analysis methods, etc. They will not make engineering decisions that they feel are rightly the responsibility of the design project engineers, and they will generally play the role of devil's advocate in your decision making process.
 Every student should keep in mind that the best time to use your consultant is before your problem becomes unmanageable.

 Your instructors' second responsibility is to evaluate your performance and your design solution to the project.
 This is done by periodic review of your